Our Delinquent Society

 Tags: al berglund, bad lsd trips, berkeley, berkeley fire department, berkeley police department, bill baker, black panther party, crime, ed hart, jay hansell, john hines, kron 26, merle ellis, officer roy medrow, police community relations, police patrols, reuben greenberg, wener desepte

-Added to San Francisco Bay Area Television Archive on September 25, 2011.
+Added to Bay Area Television Archive on September 25, 2011.

 - Originally aired on: KRON-TV